cffdrs/website_en/docs/tutorials.md

 stations$lat <- as.numeric(stations$lat)
 stations$long <- as.numeric(stations$long)
 ```
-If you print the unique stations, you should see only one for Petawawa Research Forest:
+If you print the unique stations, you should see only one in this dataset, for Petawawa Research Forest (PRF):

 ```r
 > stations